manheim/tfwrapper/README.md

 ### Environment Variables to Terraform Variables

-If you wish to bind the values of environment variables to TerraForm variables, you can specify a mapping of TerraForm variable name to environment variable name in the ``tf_vars_from_env`` option; these variables will be automatically read from the environment and passed into TerraForm with the appropriate names.
+If you wish to bind the values of environment variables to Terraform variables, you can specify a mapping of Terraform variable name to environment variable name in the ``tf_vars_from_env`` option; these variables will be automatically read from the environment and passed into Terraform with the appropriate names.
 The following example sets the ``consul_address`` terraform variable to the value of the ``CONSUL_HOST`` environment variable (defaulting it to ``consul.example.com:8500`` if it is not already set in the environment), and likewise for the ``environment`` terraform variable from the ``ENVIRONMENT`` env var.